Khodge15/stock-analysis/README.md

 ### How do these pros and cons apply to refactoring the original VBA script?
 In this particular example it took me a couple of hours to figure out how to refactor the code.
 The time saved on runtime was factions of seconds.
 In this particular case it wasn't necessary.

+## Challanges
+I could not open VBA script files as .vba files.
+I had to save them as .rft files and then copy paste the text into the editor module.
+I am not sure why this happened but I found a work around.